hep-gc/shoal/shoal-agent/README.md

 ```
 service shoal-agent start
 service shoal-agent stop
-service shoal-agent reload
-service shoal-agent status
-service shoal-agent force-restart
+service shoal-agent restart
 ```

 ## Installation

 The **recommended** way to install is with pip.
-The Shoal agent does not require root privilege to run; by default the `shoal` user and group is used.
+Although, the Shoal agent does not require root privilege to run; by default the `shoal` user and group is used; it should be installed as root.
 If the shoal user and group do not exist then the install script will create the entries in the system.

  _**Note**: Requires you have Python 2.6+, and the pika python module (available from EPEL)._